bagisto/bagisto/CONTRIBUTING.md

 **Compiling assets:**

 If you are submitting a change that will affect a compiled file, such as most of the files in admin/resources/assets/sass or admin/resources/assets/js of the Bagisto repository, do not commit the compiled files.
 Due to their large size, they cannot realistically be reviewed by a maintainer.
-This could be exploited as a way to inject malicious code into Bagisto.
-In order to defensively prevent this, all compiled files will be generated and committed by Bagisto maintainers.
+This could be exploited to inject malicious code into Bagisto.
+To defensively prevent this, all compiled files will be generated and committed by Bagisto maintainers.

 **Code style:**